Annual Resale Certificate for Sales Tax

 - Services that will be resold as part of your regular business operations.

-- Used in your business but not resold or re-rented.
+- But not resold or rented.

-- Used before selling or renting the goods.
+- Before selling or renting the goods.

 View a chart that includes types of businesses and examples of items that you may buy or rent tax-free.
-If you have specific questions about your business, contact your local service center or Taxpayer Services.

 |Type of business